oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 `/r/nationalparks/nationalparks/image-search`

-The resulting URL should look like this (note that host_name will be your actual host name):
+The resulting URL should look like this (note that your URL may have a different hostname):

 `https://host_name.adb.us-ashburn-1.oraclecloudapps.com/ords/r/nationalparks/nationalparks/image-search`